juanmaguitar/javascript-notes/markdown-en/3-conditions-loops/README.md

     - The `switch` sentence
     - An expression between parenthesis.
         This expression will usally be a variable, but it can be any expression that returns a value
-    - Some `case` blocks between brackets
+    - Some `case` blocks between braces
     - Every `case` sentence is followed by an expression.
         - The result of this expression (`case`) is compared with the expression that is after the `switch` .
         - If the equal comparison returns `true`, the block code after that `case` is executed